osherjacobs/LabWork_Findings/vector6-lsass-exclusion-window.md

 ### What Defender catches (sig 1449240)

-- Observed behavior suggests interception of the dump primitive at the process level — consistent with blocking prior to filesystem write
+- Behavior is consistent with interception of the dump primitive rather than post-write scanning — the 0kb output implies the write operation is intercepted or short-circuited before completion
-- Exclusion path has no effect — 0kb output, artifact never created
+- Exclusion path has no effect — artifact never materializes
-- No alert, no quarantine, no EID 1116/1117 — silent block
+- No artifact-based alerts (1116/1117), no quarantine — silent at the filesystem layer
+- EID 10 still fires — primitive execution remains visible at the memory access layer

 ### What Defender does not catch (any version tested)